gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 more profit.

 So we just shouldn't fetishize markets, and we should try and disconnect them from liberalism.
 Markets are a very good way to spread liberal principles.
-They just work like that.
 But that's not inherent in them.
 That's like saying social media is a really good way of spreading liberal principles.
 It is.
 But that doesn't mean social media is inherently liberal.
 You could create a non-liberal social media.
 So I just don't think we should fetishize markets.
-I don't think we should fetishize anything.

 GC: Very good.